-Officers must use the device according to this policy and as trained, and may not interfere with the proper functioning of the BWC.
-All sworn Officers are required to wear the BWC as described in this policy.
-Only Department issued and maintained body worn cameras may be used by officers.
+Officers must use the device according to this policy and as trained and may not interfere with the proper functioning of the BWC.
+All sworn officers are required to wear the BWC as described in this policy.
+Only department issued and maintained body worn cameras may be used by officers.

-A. Working on-duty, regular or overtime.
+A. Working on-duty, regular or overtime (to include contractual overtime).

-Officers must wear their BWC as part of the uniform when working on-duty (regular or overtime) and wearing the uniform of the day as defined by General Order 202.03 or raid gear or temporary tactical gear as defined by General Order 202.04.
+Officers must wear their BWC as part of the uniform when working on-duty (regular or overtime) and wearing the uniform of the day, or when operating with Visible Police Markings (VPM), as defined by General Order 202.00.